mblitherland/litretro/README.md

 - 9: Modal or animation around the "move the next phase" dialogue
     - I think this needs to be a bit more in-your-face
     - The button now shows in more situations where appropriate, looking at making it a modal
+- 10: Turbo streams is being funky
+    - I think this might be something I'm doing wrong (spoiler: I was)
 - 11: You can enter blank comments and card titles
 - 12: Hide entries with no votes on discussion page(?)
     - I was unsure about that, but I'm going to do it for now and just present a list of them in the summary